jamescourson/platonic-solids/README.md

 # Platonic Solids Visualizer

-- Please note: this app is under construction.
+Please note: this app is under construction.
 Not all features listed below may be present in the current version.

 ## Features

-- Adjustable panning and zooming
+- Panning and zooming via mouse or keyboard
-- Customizable backgrounds associated with each solid's "element", according to Plato
+- Interactive backgrounds associated with each solid
 - Toggleable auto-rotation with speed and axis control

 ## Running Locally